Samsung/tizen-docs/docs/application/dotnet/guides/nui/xaml/layout-define-example.md

 > **Note**
 >
-> Tizen NUI Xaml App platform provides supports of a XAML application template and you can use XMAL since **Tizen.NET API 7** version.
+> Tizen NUI XAML application platform provides a XAML application template and you can use XAML since **Tizen.NET API version 7**.

 ## Create XAML